 In contrast, this particular collection includes a lovely mix of stitch patterns that are not too weird, not too open, not too dense — they are just right for crocheting blankets and afghans.
 You’ll find a mix of crochet clusters, puff stitches, post stitches, ripple and chevron patterns, open weave patterns, crochet shell stitches, texture patterns and more.
 The lace patterns in the collection have just the right amount of lacy-ness.
 The lace holes aren’t too big to be practical for use in making blankets.

 Copyright Date: I am reviewing the latest 2019 edition of this book.
 There was apparently also an earlier edition of it from 2010.

 This book is available in the following format(s):

-- Softcover With Staple Binding — This version of the book is available from the publisher’s website and numerous other retailers.
-This is the version of the book I am reviewing, and I LOVE it!
+- Softcover With Staple Binding — This version of the book is now out of print and hard to find, but you can sometimes find copies of it available for sale on the secondary market.
+Last time I checked Biblio, there were reasonably priced used copies of the book for sale there; you can tap / click here to see whether any copies of this book are currently available for sale at Biblio.
+You can also check Amazon to see if any of their sellers have copies available.
+I am reviewing the paperback version of the book, and I LOVE it!
 The cover is glossy and beautiful, and the book isn’t too hefty to toss in your project bag and take with you when you head out the door.